Synobsys/synobsys.github.io/adr/ADR-007-uuid-primary-keys.md

 ---
-title: ADR 007 - Use UUID primary keys
+title: ADR 007 - Use UUID for primary keys
 ---
 # {{page.title}}